sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-01.md

 ## Activity 5: Test your Work

-With the hands-on exercises complete it is time to test your work!
+With the activities in this module complete, it is time to test your work!

 To do this, we are going to add this code to our `banking_agents.py` file.